 Instructional Technology introduces prospective teachers to various computer hardware and software that may be used in the classroom to augment resources, enhance learning, and better meet the individual needs of students.
-Prerequisites: In order to register for this course, the student must have completed the following courses: ED 110 and CA 218.
+Prerequisites: In order to register for this course, the student must have completed the following course: ED 110.
 (Fall, Spring)